Paliak/PaliaksNotes/docs/Authority/index.md

  ... snip ...
 ```

 Seems like there is a certificate that can be used for authentication.
-Let's run certipy to see if it can be exploited.
+Let’s run certipy to see if it can be exploited.

 ```bash
 $ certipy find -u 'svc_ldap@authority.htb' -p 'lDaP_1n_th3_cle4r!' -dc-ip 10.10.11.222 -vulnerable